Thunderbird School of Global Management

 Thunderbird is a unit of the Arizona State University Enterprise.
 Its programs are accredited by the Higher Learning Commission and the Association to Advance Collegiate Schools of Business (AACSB).

-As of 2018, the school had around 45,000 alumni, also referred to as "Thunderbirds" (or "T-Birds").
+As of 2018, the school had around 45,000 alumni, also referred to as "Thunderbirds.”

 History

-Founding as a private institution (1946-2014)
+Founding as a private institution (1946–2014)

+The school derives its name from Thunderbird Field No. 1, a decommissioned World War II-era United States Army Air Forces base, which served as its campus for more than 70 years.

 The American Institute for Foreign Trade was founded by Lt.
 Gen. Barton Kyle Yount, a US Army Air Forces (AAF) officer who purchased the former Thunderbird Field from the War Assets Administration for one dollar, subject to the condition that the property be used for educational purposes for a minimum of 10 years.
 This led to short-lived controversy as journalists questioned the propriety of the transaction.
 As head of the Army Air Training Command, Yount had been recruited to the project by two AAF colonels, Finley Peter Dunne, Jr. and W. Stouder Thompson, who considered that the United States was (in Dunne's words) "notoriously short of personnel trained for foreign trade."
 Yount agreed that "the young men who were going to foreign countries to represent American business were, in many cases, entirely untrained and unfit to represent their firms and their government."
 The school was chartered as a nonprofit Arizona corporation on April 8, 1946.
 Over the next six months, Yount and Dunne (Thompson having departed the project) prepared the Glendale location, arranged financing, remodeled the physical plant (which included several airplane hangars and a control tower), and recruited faculty and students.
 Students were required to be "at least twenty years of age who, through study in college or the armed forces, have completed at least two years above high school, or the equivalent thereof."
 This last provision was interpreted to allow military or work experience to substitute for formal university study.

 Classes officially began on October 1, 1946, with 285 students and 18 faculty members.
 (Early catalogues give these figures as 296 and 22, respectively.)
 98% of the students attended on the G.I.
 Bill (provision was also made for the "instruction of wives").
 The first certificates were awarded June 14, 1947.
 The program mixed business courses with instruction in Spanish or Portuguese languages and Latin American culture, for a "tripartite curriculum" consisting of international commerce, languages, and area studies.
 Course offerings soon expanded to include French language and Western European and "Far Eastern" area studies.
 In 1951, Thunderbird began granting the Bachelor of Foreign Trade to students who already possessed undergraduate degrees, or at least three years of coursework, while the others continued to be awarded certificates.
 Thunderbird thus became one of the first tertiary institutions to offer international business degrees.